-Read articles from Vessels & Access - Vessels evolve to meet demand on the web by clicking on each headline
+Read the report on the web by clicking on each headline

 The European Commission and national governments will have to balance their heavy expectations of offshore wind with forward-thinking regulation if the sector is not to struggle under the weight of financial and technical hurdles

 UK offshore is not resting on its laurels despite its world-leading status.
 We report that next-generation turbines and ambitious Round 3 plans are set to boost capacity significantly

 The level of development under way in the North and Baltic seas means 2013 will be a positive year for German offshore wind, but doubts over cable links to shore make the outlook beyond that uncertain

 Offshore wind power is emerging as a leading energy technology in the UK, forcing project owners, developers and contractors to keep up with the pace of change.
 We examine the options on offer for drafting contracts that work best for all involved